 As a blogger, it’s important to understand that even if things don’t go as well as you had hoped, you’ll still learn a lot and develop many new skills that will translate to other jobs.

 First, you’re probably going to understand simple web design.
 You’ll understand WordPress and all the simple stuff.
 You may not be a full coder (I’m not a full coder), but you will understand the simple stuff by simply being involved in it.

-You’ll also understand social media, which is a very valuable component of really any business is social media, and how you can grow an audience in a social community, you’re always going to be employable.
+You’ll also understand social media, which is a very valuable component of really any business out there.
+If you know how to grow and nurture an audience in a social community, you’re always going to be employable.

-You’ll learn how to manage others, and with that, you’ll learn project management skills to make sure that things are getting done, as your blog grows and you start hiring people.
-Then, those individuals will need processes in place to really do what they have to do.
+You’ll learn how to manage others, and with that, you’ll learn project management skills to make sure that things are getting done.